abxijth/Image2Latex/README.md

 ## 🤝 Contributing (Example For Frontend)

-1. Fork this repository
+1. Fork this repository and clone your forked repository

 2. Create a new branch

    ```
    git checkout -b feature/frontend
    ```

-3. Make your changes
+4. Make your changes

-4. Commit and push
+5. Commit and push

    ```
    git add .